 There, I said it.
 I’ve admitted to it.
 And I’m not going to change that.
 So, let's talk about this one I'm rocking here.

 I'm also obsessed with neon.
 Yes, I slipped into the neon spiraling trend going on.
 I’ve made a bodysuit in neon, thus far, (if you follow me on Instagram, you would know.
 P.S: Go on over there and follow me by the way) and now I decided to make a blazer dress.

 I stepped out of just making a plain old blazer and decided to spice it up for the spring and make a dress.
 In order to create this blazer dress, I used the amazing Mimi G Simplicity pattern 8749, with a few modifications.

 I removed the sleeves.
-I added 1 inch ease on the side seams (for my ladies with hips), and created 8 button hole placements instead of 1.
+I added 1-inch ease on the side seams (for my ladies with hips), and created 8 buttonhole placements instead of 1.
 I wanted a blatant contrast against the neon green of this suiting wool fabric, and I felt black buttons would be great.
-I made no adjustment to the length, because my favorite feature are my legs, and they were going to be the show of this blazer dress, honey.
+I made no adjustment to the length, because my favorite feature is my legs, and they were going to be the show of this blazer dress, honey.

-My favorite part to this whole look, and my own little touch, are my pocket flaps.
+My favorite part of this whole look, and my own little touch, are my pocket flaps.

 As a designer, I love to incorporate words or symbols of empowerment and messages that invoke social awareness into my style/silhouette.
-Clothing always state who you are and impersonate your mood/who you can be, and that is what i wanted from this look.
-I wanted femininity and boss vibes, and those two words, spoke exactly that.
+Clothing always states who you are and impersonate your mood/who you can be, and that is what I wanted from this look.
+I wanted femininity and boss vibes, and those two words spoke exactly that.